aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/master-aspose-email-java-calendar-events/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# Mastering Aspose.Email Java: Efficient Management of Calendar Events
+# Export Calendar to PST with Aspose.Email for Java

+Efficiently **export calendar to PST** is a common requirement when building Java applications that need to share scheduling data with Outlook or other Microsoft products.
+In this tutorial you’ll see exactly how to create appointments, add attendees, define start and end dates, and finally save everything into a PST file—all using Aspose.Email for Java.

-## Introduction
+## Quick Answers
-Efficiently managing calendar events is crucial for integrating scheduling functionality into Java applications.
-Whether it's organizing meetings, sending invitations, or syncing with existing calendars, the right tools make all the difference.
-This comprehensive tutorial will guide you through using Aspose.Email for Java to effortlessly create and manage calendar events.

-In this article, you'll learn how to:
-- Set up and configure calendar appointments in Java
-- Add attendees and manage meeting invitations
-- Save and export calendar events into a PST file
+- **What is the primary goal?** Export calendar events to a PST file.
+- **Which library is required?** Aspose.Email for Java (v25.4+).
+- **Do I need a license?** Yes, a valid Aspose.Email license removes evaluation limits.
+- **Can I add attendees?** Absolutely – use `MapiRecipientCollection`.
+- **What Java version is supported?** JDK 16 or higher.

+## What is **export calendar to pst**?
+Exporting a calendar to PST means converting in‑memory `MapiCalendar` objects into a Microsoft Outlook Personal Storage Table (PST).
+This file can be opened in Outlook, shared with colleagues, or imported into other systems that understand the PST format.

-Let's get started with setting up Aspose.Email for Java to streamline your event management tasks!
+## Why use Aspose.Email for Java to export calendar to PST?
+- **Full MAPI support** – create, modify, and save appointments without needing Outlook installed.
+- **Cross‑platform** – works on Windows, Linux, and macOS.
+- **Rich API** – manage attendees, recurrence, reminders, and more.
+- **Performance‑optimized** – handle large volumes of events with low memory footprint.

-### Prerequisites
+## Prerequisites
-Before diving in, make sure you have the following prerequisites ready:

-- **Libraries & Dependencies**: Ensure you have Aspose.Email for Java version 25.4 or later.
+- **Libraries & Dependencies**: Aspose.Email for Java version 25.4 or later.
-- **Environment Setup**: Your development environment should be configured with JDK 16 or higher.
+- **Environment**: JDK 16 or higher, Maven for dependency management.
-- **Knowledge**: Familiarity with Java programming and Maven dependency management is recommended.
+- **Knowledge**: Basic Java programming and familiarity with Maven.

-## Setting Up Aspose.Email for Java
+## How to set up Aspose.Email for Java

-To begin using Aspose.Email for Java, include the library in your project via Maven:
+Add the Aspose.Email dependency to your `pom.xml`:

 ```xml
 <dependency>